Living In Japan: Revealing Insights From a 20-Year Expat

 2.2.
 The Language Barrier When Living in Japan

-• social integration,
+• Understanding social integration

 2.3.
 Japanese Language schools